Bray Wheelers New Member Guide

 In addition, any member who wishes to take part in either open or club races is required to have a Cycling Ireland Limited or Full Competition licence.
 And any member who wishes to take part in Club Cycling Spins, must have a Cycling Ireland Leisure Licence.

 Dear club members,

-We have a race training group (Jan to March/April) which leaves from the same meeting point at 9.30am Sat and Sun and will cover approx 100kms at avg 30–32kph.
-We also have a group leaving Kilmacanogue at 9.45am on Saturdays only which will cover approx. 70–90kms at an average speed 22–25kph and this group will be led by Kevin Metcalfe.
-This group may be extended to Sundays depending on demand.
+We have a race training group (Jan to March/April) which leaves from the same meeting point and will cover approx 100kms at avg 30–32kph.

-Our beginners spin will be reintroduced in Feb 2017 and again notification will be posted on the website and emailed out.
+Our Couch to 50k will start in March 2023 and again notification will be posted on the website and emailed out.

 Any person wishing to join the club can join one of the groups for 2–3 spins to see if it is for them.
 If you wish to continue cycling with the club you must join and take out a licence, no exceptions.

 All organised spins will incorporate a coffee stop at about three quarters distance.

 Our club racing season runs from April to August and full details will be provided.

 Bray Wheelers also have a strong representation at the various randonees that are run around the country.
 Although trips to these events are not organised by the club committee we have a core of members who attend and notifications will be put up on the club website.
 It would be great to see more Bray jerseys in attendance at these events.

 Please keep an eye on the club website for updated information regarding all club activities.